Stephanie Bedwell-Grime

 Stephanie Bedwell-Grime is a Canadian author of fantasy, horror, science fiction, and romance novels.
 She has written more than a dozen novels and many pieces of short fiction.
-She has been nominated for the Prix Aurora Award five times.
+She has been nominated for the Prix Aurora Award four times: her novel Fallen Angel was a finalist for the 2005 Aurora Award for Best Novel; she was also nominated for the Aurora Award for Best Short Fiction for "Such Sweet Sorrow" (2005), "The Dead Go Shopping" (1996), and "In Your Dreams" (1997).

 Bedwell-Grime is married to Derek Grime, an artist in the field of animation and visual effects.

 Published works

 Angels

 A set of contemporary tales set in Heaven, Hell, modern-day Toronto, and points in between.